practicalli/spacemacs/clojure-repl/reset-the-repl.md

-# Reset the REPL
+# Restart the REPL

-If you have evaluated `def` or `defn` expressions that you no longer want to be in the REPL, you can remove a specific name using ...
+You can keep a REPL open for days or even weeks for the same project.
+Sometimes you want to start from scratch and remove all of the evaluated code from the REPL.

-If you want to rest all the names in the REPL then use the command:
+`, s X` will reset all If you want to rest all the names in the REPL then use the command:

-`cider-reset`
+> ####HINT::Undefining functions and symbols
+> Rather than restart the REPL, you can [undefine](/evaluating-clojure/undefine.md) a specific function or symbol.